fsprojects/FSharp.Control.AsyncSeq/docs/content/terminology.md

 ## Thread

-A thread in this context refers to a [managed thread](https://msdn.microsoft.com/en-us/library/6kac2kdh(v=vs.110).aspx).
+A thread in this scope refers to a [managed thread](https://msdn.microsoft.com/en-us/library/6kac2kdh(v=vs.110).aspx).
 A thread is a basic unit to which an OS allocates CPU resources.
 A **managed** thread usually maps directly to an OS thread, however it is possible for a CLR host to override this behavior.
 A thread has a corresponding context consisting of a pointer to the code being executed as well as stack and register state.